rpw199912j/mit_model_code/README.md

 ## A Word of Caution
-Since the vast majority of the training data comes from oxides and there are not that many well-documented oxides that exhibit MIT behavior, the training dataset as a result is quite small for machine learning standards (around 200 observations).
+Since the vast majority of the training data comes from oxides and there are not that many well-documented oxides that exhibit MIT behavior, the training dataset as a result is quite small for machine learning standards (229 observations / rows).
 Thus, the models, especially with a high dimensional feature set, can easily overfit and there is an ongoing effort to expand and find new MIT materials to add to the dataset.

 # General Workflow (Work in progress)